 The Local Authority Peer Group

 The peer group Universe constructed by LAPPA currently comprises 64 funds with an aggregate value of almost £240bn.
 This represents over two-thirds of local authority pension fund assets.
 The Universe has thirty plus years of detailed historical data making it unique and increasingly essential for those funds that wish to place their performance in a long-term context.

 As greater focus is being brought to bear on short-term performance, the feedback LAPPA gets from its Local Authority pension fund clients is that they derive considerable benefit from the availability of such contextual information: enabling them to resist a perceived pressure to unnecessarily churn managers; to allow their strategies time to play out, and to better ensure strategies are consistently aligned with their long-term liabilities.

 With the arrival of Pooling in England and Wales we believe that relevant funds will be exposed to increasing levels of scrutiny.
 The peer group analysis provided by LAPPA will allow comparison between pools and within pools.
 Funds with access to LAPPA’s data will also be able to quantify the differential impact of pool costs across funds by analysing performance before and after these additional fees.

-LAPPA’s analysis is completely independent and objective, and, being affiliated to neither investment managers nor consultants there are no vested interests.
+LAPPA’s analysis is completely independent and objective.
+Being affiliated to neither investment managers nor consultants means there are no vested interests.

 If you’d like to learn more about how LAPPA can help you enhance the governance of your fund please get in touch: